 #1 A novel take on hell

-The manga puts a significant amount of effort into world-building and turns hell into a surprisingly developed and interesting place.
+Love in Hell puts a significant amount of effort into world-building and turns hell into a surprisingly developed and interesting place.
 Rather than being chaotic monsters, the demons of hell look very human-like and have their own society that sinners integrate into.
 Demons work jobs, man stores, and some of them make a living torturing people.
 The dead arrive in hell completely naked and earn money by enduring pain & suffering, which also goes towards their redemption.
-Sadly, the exchange rate is rubbish and getting skinned alive multiple times will just barely net you some underpants to wear.
+Sadly, the exchange rate is rubbish and getting skinned alive multiple times a day will just barely net you enough to buy some underpants to wear.

 There are so many details to this world and there is so much going on that it’s a shame both Love in Hell and its sequel Death Life are as short as they are.
 I wouldn’t want to spend a day in its version of hell, but I sure wish I could read more about it.